paras594/Montserrat-Hotel-Template/README.md

 - Custom made Full-page carousel using javascript.
 - Webpack to handle files and automate tasks such as vendor prefix, combine media-queries, transpile javascript to ES5 etc.
 - Smooth scrolling.
-- Animations on scrolling.
+- Filter and sorting options for rooms

 ### Technologies

 - Webpack
-- SASS/SCSS
+- SASS
-- ES6+
+- Javascript/ES6+
 - AOS.js - animate on scroll javascript library.